 Merit Badges

 Earning merit badges must be Scout-initiated, Scout researched, and Scout learned.
-To complete a badge a Scout will go through several steps, including working with a registered merit badge counselor.
+Merit badges are an opportunity to explore new and existing interests, acquire valuable life skills, and have fun!
+To earn a badge, a Scout must complete a few simple steps, including working with a registered merit badge counselor.

 It is not the responsibility of leaders or parents to provide merit badge classes for Scouts.
-Instead, the Scout should be researching merit badge requirements, learning what they can on their own, and approaching their recommended merit badge counselor to be tested on what they have learned.
+The Scout should be researching merit badge requirements, learning what they can through their own resourcefulness, and approaching their recommended merit badge counselor to be tested on what they have learned.

 From time to time the troop does offer merit badge classes to help prepare for a specific activity.
 We’re also fortunate to have several parents who have registered as merit badge counselors.
 They may offer classes outside of troop meetings, work with Scouts independently, or be available to sign off partials started with another counselor.
 For the most part, however, Scouts do their merit badge work independently.